Executive Function Coaching in Greenwich, CT

 • Inconsistent performance (smart student, uneven grades, “not showing what they know”)

-What ADHD-focused executive function coaching looks like
+What ADHD-focused executive function coaching for students looks like

 • Task initiation systems: starting routines, momentum strategies, “first 2 minutes” methods